drdrmc/drdrmc.github.io/about.md

   International Workshop on Protocols for high speed networks, May 1992.
 Stockholm.
-* David J. Greaves, Derek McAuley, and Leslie J. French, _Protocol and interface for ATM LAN_s, in Proceedings, 5th IEEE Workshop on Metropolitan Area Networks, Taormina, Italy (May 1992).
+* David J. Greaves, Derek McAuley, and Leslie J. French, _Protocol and interface for ATM LANs_, in Proceedings, 5th IEEE Workshop on Metropolitan Area Networks, Taormina, Italy (May 1992).
 * D. R. McAuley, _Operating system support for the Desk Area Network_, in Proceedings of the 4th International Workshop on Network and